 Data acquisition is carried out periodically and the data acquired is transmitted in real time and continuously to the observatory through the digital radio communication infrastructure managed by the same section and recently enhanced for the entire crater area of the volcano.
 This installation required the commitment of various units of personnel belongings to different functional units and was possible thanks to the multidisciplinary skills of the section.

-In order to prevent severe destruction it is vital that volcanoes are monitored.
+In order to prevent severe destruction it is vital that volcanoes are observed.
 At Edinburgh Sensors, we would be delighted to help with your gas monitoring requirements.
 Please view our range of gas sensors here or get in touch for more information.